syncfusion/blazor-docs/src/charts/range-selector/tool-tip.md

+---
+title: " Tooltip in Blazor Range Selector component | Syncfusion "

+component: "Range Selector"

+description: "Learn here all about tooltip feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+---

-# Tooltip
+# Tooltip in Blazor Range Selector (SfRangeNavigator)

 <!-- markdownlint-disable MD036 -->

-The range navigator supports tooltips for sliders.
-Sliders are used to select data at a range in the range navigator.
-Tooltips  display the selected start and end values.
+The tooltip for sliders are supported by the Range Selector.
+Sliders are used in the Range Selector to select data from a specific range.
+The tooltip displays the selected start and end values.

 <!-- markdownlint-disable MD013 -->

 ## Enable Tooltip

-The tooltip is useful to show the selected data.
-You can enable tooltip by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorRangeTooltipSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorRangeTooltipSettings_Enable) property as true in tooltip object.
+The tooltip can be used to display information about the selected data and it is enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorRangeTooltipSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorRangeTooltipSettings_Enable) property to **true**.

 {% aspTab template="range-navigator/tooltip/tooltip", sourceFiles="tooltip.razor" %}